10 Ways to Reduce Fuel Cost for Your Fleet

 #2 Hire Good Drivers

-Just because a semi-truck doesn’t whip around a racetrack at 200 miles per hour doesn’t mean skill isn’t involved in driving these vehicles.
+Just Good driving behavior can have an impact on your fuel spending, too. because a semi-truck doesn’t whip around a racetrack at 200 miles per hour doesn’t mean skill isn’t involved in driving these vehicles.
 Driving a semi-truck can be difficult work.
 And finding the best fleet drivers can be even more arduous.

 However, taking the time to hire good drivers can significantly reduce fuel costs.
 That’s because good drivers know how to do the following: